Every pet has its peculiarity, from the perching of birds and the purring of cats to tail-waggling in dogs.

 The Dwarf Frog is also prone to bacterial infections, which unlike fungal infections they are not easy to spot.

-There are prescribed medicines that are used to curb bacterial infections too.
+Prescribed medicines are available to curb bacterial infections too.

-In all, the reasons for bloats accompanied with floating in your frog are due to all the causes mentioned above and many more.
+Overall, the causes of bloating and floating in your frog include all of the above and many more.

 I hope this helps and you can cure your frog of its bloat or other diseases.